LordLumineer/KoFi-API/README.md

 ---

 That's it!
-You're all set up to use and contribute to the Ko-fi Donation API.
+You're all set up to use the Ko-fi API.

 ## Useful CMD